-Congestive Heart Failure (CHF) is estimated to affect more than 5 million aging Americans, and our loved ones are also affected.
-This diminished capacity to pump blood can come from an overall weakened heart, a defect, or several other factors.
-And while maintaining consistent communication with a medical professional is paramount, there are many ways we can support and encourage our loved ones towards healthy habits.
+Congestive Heart Failure (CHF) is estimated to affect more than 5 million aging Americans.
+The diminished capacity to pump blood can come from an overall weakened heart, a defect, or several other factors.
+While maintaining consistent communication with a medical professional and ensuring your aging parent is taking medications as prescribed is paramount, there are many ways we can support and encourage our loved ones at home towards healthy habits after a CHF diagnosis.

-Many professionals contend the best way to help a loved one manage their fluids is two-fold.
-The first step is to help our loved ones create a routine and schedule of spacing out their fluids throughout the day.
+It is important our aging parent diagnosed with COPD limit their fluids intake.
+The first step is to help them create a routine and schedule of spacing out their fluids throughout the day.
 Quite often, fluid tracking fits nicely with any other medicine or nutrition monitoring already in use.
 Something as simple as a whiteboard on the fridge or marked water bottles and pitchers can empower an aging family member to stay on track with fluid schedules throughout the day.

 As is true in most aging adults, an appropriate amount of exercise or movement can help dramatically in managing CHF.
 Movement and exercise will continue to strengthen our loved ones’ bodies (which will reduce the demands on their heart) while managing their weight.
 Additionally, routine movement can decrease a loved one’s overall stress, proving helpful in lessening the strain on their cardiovascular system.
 For some aging adults, the idea of normal movement or exercise can be daunting, so it can be helpful to reframe creatively what movement could look like in their life.
 Most doctors agree that 30 minutes of activity a day can help people with CHF maintain a healthy lifestyle.